 Step 6: Apply for a decree nisi

-decree nisi is the order given by the court that means the divorce can go ahead in principle.
+A decree nisi is the order given by the court that means the divorce can go ahead in principle.
 You can apply for one regardless of whether your partner defends the divorce, but bear in mind that if they do decide to defend it, you’ll have to go to a court hearing.
 The judge will discuss the case and decide whether to grant you a decree nisi.

 To apply for a decree nisi you must fill in the application form.
-There is guidance for how to fill in a decree nisi application
+There is guidance for how to fill in a decree nisi application.

 You must also complete a statement to confirm that what you’ve said in your divorce petition is true – there are 5 possible statement forms, each one corresponding to a different reason for divorce.